 Through the use of technology in recent years, new disruptive companies have been able to present a threat to currently established shops.
 It is possible that you are thinking about the revolutionary impact that the internet has had over the past few years.
 When you are confronted with more competition, it may be difficult for you to keep your customers.

 Customer loyalty programs have the potential to be a game-changer if they are informed by the appropriate data.
-Through the use of emails and other types of marketing that are likely to be well received and actually lead to conversions, you are able to target the appropriate customers.
+You can target the right customers by using emails and other effective marketing methods.
+These approaches are likely to be well received and can lead to conversions.

 Regulatory Compliance and Taxation